-This year, I surprised my boyfriend with a trip to Iceland.
+I recently surprised my boyfriend with a trip to Iceland.
 He had absolutely no idea until I told him one night after he arrived back from football.
 Truth be told, it was one of the best decisions I made in 2017, the whole trip was incredible.
-We headed to Reykjavik from London in early September which I think was the ideal time to go.
-It wasn’t too cold and some days, we got to swan around in light jackets but we took thick coats just in case any snow did happen to arrive.
-Reykjavik seems to have become a tourist hot spot in the last couple of years so since the flights were dirt cheap one night when checking on Skyscanner, I thought why the hell not.
+We headed to Reykjavik from London Luton in early September which I think was the ideal time to go.
+It wasn’t too cold and some days, we got to swan around in light jackets but we took thick coats just in case any snow did happen.
+Reykjavik seems to have become a tourist hot spot in the last couple of years so since the flights were dirt cheap one night when checking on Skyscanner.

 After an early morning coach ride from the airport to the centre of Reykjavik that took around 40 minutes, we landed at the bus stop just outside of the centre.
 With suitcases in hand, we headed towards the centre.
 By this point, we were pretty hungry for some grub as we’d been on a plane for a couple hours, so we roamed the streets for a while when this place, Laundromat Cafe caught our eye.
 The Dirty Brunch sounded like a great idea: a fry up, combined greek yogurt, granola, berries, pancakes, fruit and chocolate butter.
 This breakfast cost us around £13 each.
 We found out quite early that Iceland is incredibly expensive.